 In order to achieve the perfectly burnished dark brown skin that we can only admire on other people’s Instagram posts, you’ll need a sugary glaze to coat your turkey.
 But of course, a good turkey glaze isn’t just for looks.
 Try these delicious recipes that will give your bird beautiful glistening crispy skin and flavourful, juicy meat.

-Try these three turkey glazes to make the perfect holiday turkey.
+Try these three turkey glazes to make the perfect Thanksgiving turkey.

 Brown Sugar Glaze

 This brown sugar glaze is simple and quick, and you probably have all the ingredients already.
 For a brighter tang, replace with orange with lemon.
 Add everything into a saucepan over low heat and cook until the mixture reaches a thicker, syrup consistency.
 Remember to continually stir to avoid burning.

 - 1 orange for 2 tbsp juice and ½ tsp zest

 A turkey dinner isn’t really a turkey dinner without cranberry sauce.
 Make some extra this time and turn it into a glaze with our beloved maple syrup!
 Simply mix the two ingredients and pour it over the turkey.